- 19.2.1 The NDB Cluster Auto-Installer

 reasons, the solution in such cases (other than to use IP

 entries) is to remove the fully qualified host names from

 Host computer type.
 Each host computer in our installation scenario is an Intel-based desktop PC running a supported operating system installed to disk in a standard configuration, and running no unnecessary services.
 The core operating system with standard TCP/IP networking capabilities should be sufficient.
 Also for the sake of simplicity, we also assume that the file systems on all hosts are set up identically.
 In the event that they are not, you should adapt these instructions accordingly.

-MySQL Cluster is not intended for use in a network for which throughput is less than 100 Mbps or which experiences a high degree of latency.
-For this reason (among others), attempting to run a MySQL Cluster over a wide area network such as the Internet is not likely to be successful, and is not supported in production.
+NDB Cluster is not intended for use in a network for which throughput is less than 100 Mbps or which experiences a high degree of latency.
+For this reason (among others), attempting to run an NDB Cluster over a wide area network such as the Internet is not likely to be successful, and is not supported in production.

 We use the

 world database which is available

 for download from the MySQL Web site (see